Race, Ethnicity, Language, Sexual Orientation, and Gender Identity Questions

-Diversity, Equity, and Inclusion are extremely important to providing equitable services in healthcare.
-RWJBarnabas Health is committed to understanding its vulnerable populations to impact real change in patient outcomes and wellness programs.
-The collection of REaL and SOGI data allows us to develop care plans that promote health and wellness to all patients.
+Diversity, Equity, and Inclusion are important to providing equitable services in health care.
+RWJBarnabas Health is dedicated to understanding our vulnerable populations in order to impact real change in patient outcomes and wellness programs.
+The collection of REaL and SOGI data allows us to develop care plans that promote health and wellness for all patients.

-RWJBarnabas Health (RWJBH) is committed to meeting the healthcare needs of all patients with respect, dignity, and compassion.
+RWJBarnabas Health is committed to meeting the health care needs of all patients with respect, dignity and compassion.

 Race Ethnicity and preferred Language (REaL) Q&A

-The collection of Race, Ethnicity and preferred Language (REaL) data is entered into our healthcare system databases to ensure that all of our patients receive equitable care, appropriate language interpretation services, and valuable race, gender at birth, and age-specific information used for accurate diagnosis and treatment protocols.
+Race, Ethnicity and preferred Language data is entered into our health care system data, used and reported as necessary, including providing our patients with equitable care, appropriate language interpretation services and accurate diagnosis and treatment protocols.

 Q: What is race?